GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 ### Adding a legend

-Before adding a legend, make sure that
+Before adding a legend, make sure that:

 - All your layers have an explicit name ("rivers", "primary roads",...)
 - You use the final version of your map (no more layers to add, move, rename or modify).
 You can still modify them later but you will have to redo the legend.